 For more information on microphone audio signals, check out my article What Are Microphone Audio Signals, Electrically Speaking?

-As a easier visual example, take a look at a large loudspeaker that is projecting low bass frequencies.
+As an easier visual example, take a look at a large loudspeaker projecting low bass frequencies.
 At these lower frequencies, we can actually see the loudspeaker diaphragm oscillating back and forth, pushing air in a way that represents the audio signal being sent to the speaker.

 So microphones are not AC devices by the definition that they do not work on AC voltage.
 That being said, microphones are indeed AC output devices.